MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-sharepoint-online.md

 | metadata_spo_item_weburi | Edm.String | The URI of the item. |
 | metadata_spo_item_path | Edm.String | The combination of the parent path and item name. |

-The SharePoint Online indexer also supports metadata specific to each document type.
+The SharePoint and OneDrive indexer also supports metadata specific to each document type.
 More information can be found in [Content metadata properties used in Azure AI Search](search-blob-metadata-properties.md).

 > [!NOTE]
 > To index custom metadata, "additionalColumns" must be specified in the [query parameter of the data source](#query).